senimanjs/seniman/examples/express-immer/README.md

-# express-sqlite
+# express-immer

-In this example, we'll show a simple Todo app using Seniman and SQLite.
+In this example, we'll show a simple usage example of Seniman, together with the `immer` package -- allowing for a more expressive way of updating state.

 ## Prerequisites
 - Node.js 16+

 ## Installation